Amazing benefits of Retinol on your skin

 What skin types is Retinol suitable for?

 Some retinoids are harsher than others.
 Pure retinoic acid applied directly to the skin, for example, can cause irritation.
 If you’ve got sensitive skin, retinol is a milder—yet equally effective—alternative.
 “By using pure retinol you reduce the instances of irritation while still getting the benefits of retinoic acid,” explains Dr. Linder.
-Finding a formula that straddles the gentle vs. effective divide is key: For Wellaholic, we have adjusted the concentration in our Flawless Face Serum to a gentler Retinyl Palmitate – which is more gentle on the skin with less side effects.
+Finding a formula that straddles the gentle vs. effective divide is key: For Wellaholic, we have adjusted the concentration in our Wellaholic Retinol Serum to a gentler Retinyl Palmitate – which is more gentle on the skin with less side effects.
 This allows the serum to be applied on a daily basis, just before you sleep.

 Can one retinol product do double-duty against acne and wrinkles?